-At the Nevada Preservation Foundation, we are tired of hearing that Nevada has no history.
+At NPF, we are tired of hearing that Nevada has no history.
 Like much of the Southwest region, Nevada is a young state compared to the rest of the United States.
 Much of our history, heritage and culture are rooted in the 20th Century.
 But in this short time, we have certainly created a history worth celebrating!
 Nevada embodies the high spirit of the West.
 Relaxed divorce laws, legalized gambling, organized crime, atomic testing, world class entertainment and a forever changing resort culture only scratch the surface of our historic past.

 Old buildings foster and support this rich heritage and are essential components in remembering our history.
 The history is here!
 It’s in our old homes and neighborhoods, in our schools and offices, in our commercial and civic buildings.
 It’s all around us and bolsters the fabric of our communities.
 Let’s work together to preserve it.